How to Sell T-Shirts on Amazon – Full Guide (2023)

 • Create an Amazon seller account.

-• Integrate a Printify account to Wix, Shopify, WooCommerce, or Squarespace, and create an online store.
+• Integrate your Printify account to Wix, Shopify, PrestaShop, Squarespace, or WooCommerce, and create an online store.

-• Add Amazon as a Sales channel to Wix, or connect Amazon to the online store using Codisto, Trunk, or Order Desk.
+• Add Amazon as a sales channel to Wix, or connect Amazon to the online store using Shopify Marketplace Connect (formerly Codisto), Trunk, or Order Desk.

-• Select a T-shirt from Printify Catalog and apply designs with the mockup generator.
+• Select a t-shirt from our Printify Catalog and apply designs with our Product Creator.

-• Publish the T-shirt to the online store.
+• Publish the t-shirt to your online store.

-• At the online store, publish the T-shirt at the Amazon storefront and create a listing.
+• At the online store, publish the t-shirt on the Amazon storefront and create a listing.

-• Use the website builder resources to market the T-shirt line, in addition to Amazon, social networks, and Google.
+• Use the website builder resources to market your t-shirt line on Amazon, social networks, and Google.

 Amazon Awaits

-You’ve learned how to sell shirts on Amazon without inventory, from creating a seller account to sourcing products with MBA or Printify.
+Now that you’ve discovered how to sell shirts on Amazon without inventory, it’s time to create a seller account and source products with MBA or Printify.

 Make It Happen Today!